ZanSara/guess-who/README.md

 ---

 LLMs nowadays are headed for superintelligence, they say.
-They should make good table-top game partners then, I guess?
+They should make good tabletop game partners then, I guess?

 In this repo you can find a simple implementation of a Guess Who game.
 If you're not familiar with the rules, here they are: each player receives a character and has to guess the opponent's character name by asking yes/no questions in turns.
 For example: "Is your character blonde?" or "Does your character have glasses?".
 Whoever guesses first wins.
 A very simple game that should be within the understanding of any multimodal language model.